gilzow/ezsql/readme.txt

 == Changelog ==

+= 1.1.09.02 =
+* Fixed auto sort links and removed them from showing on finished reports.

+= 1.2.04.16 =
+* Added error message to the Edit Report Page if SQL statement fails.

 = 1.2.04.06 =
 * Added shortcode support so you can put your reports onto Pages and Posts.